 A search began and soon samples of those early modes of transportation were found and purchased.
 Each festival since, has seen more Tyson and Jones buggies on hand for festival attendees to view as well as to ride.

-There is only one building remaining of the famed factory that flourished in Carthage until after World War I. A fire destroyed one building in 1905, and in 1976 the largest fire in the town's history claimed a small section of the remaining building
+There is only one building remaining of the famed factory that flourished in Carthage until after World War I. A fire destroyed one building in 1905, and in 1976 the largest fire in the town's history claimed a small section of the remaining building.
+The town has acquired the one remaining structure and is working diligently to raise money to renovate the building.

 The Tyson and Jones Factory may have gone up in smoke, but from the ashes, its memory has been preserved.
 Each year, the Carthage Buggy Festival is an event people not only from Moore County, but surrounding counties and even surrounding states, look forward to with great anticipation.

-On Saturday, May 11th, 2013 the Buggy Festival will be celebrating its 25th anniversary.
+On Saturday, May 13, 2017 the Buggy Festival will be celebrating its 29th anniversary.
 Over 125 food and craft vendors will surround the Historic Courthouse from 9 a.m. - 4 p.m.
-The Buggy Festival Idol contest will be held at 4:30 p.m.
-A stage is set up on the steps of the Courthouse, and is host to a variety of entertainment, including cloggers and bands playing gospel, country, and southern rock music.
+A stage is set up in front of the Courthouse, and is host to a variety of entertainment, including cloggers and bands playing country, pop, rock and gospel music.
 To find out more about Buggy Festival events call (910) 947-2331 or email email@example.com